krenalis/krenalis/doc/src/developers/file-storage.md

 Then add a Go file to the new directory.
 For example copy the previous template file.

+Later on, you can [compile an executable with your connector](../getting-started.md#compile-with-additional-connectors).

 ### About the Connector

 The `FileStorageInfo` type describes information about the file storage connector: